uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 Colouring our bins allows us to experiment with the geometry’s **position**.
 The histogram geometry uses the “stack” position by default.
-It might be more readable if we change it so it uses ratios instead, using the `position = "fill"` argument:
+It might convey different information if we make it use ratios instead, using the `position = "fill"` argument:

 ``` r